alindeman/upgradingtorails4/text/02_upgrading.markdown

 $ bundle exec rake rails4:check_gems
 @@@

-In an ideal world, you would see `"No gem incompatibilities found"` meaning you can upgrade to Rails 4 straightaway.
+In an ideal world, you would see `"No gem incompatibilities found"`, meaning you can upgrade to Rails 4 straightaway.
 However, it is more likely that you will be presented with a table of gems and the version of Rails to which they are locked.

 In this example, the application depends on a version of